The power of positive thinking

 “Where focus goes, energy flows.” – Tony Robbins

-At one point or another, Disney had to have had doubts about his talents.
+Disney must have felt doubts about his talent now and then.
 He might have considered quitting or going after a different line of work, but he persisted.
 He believed he had what it took to succeed, and listened to the voice inside himself urging him to keep trying.
-He turned to the positive thoughts that encouraged him to go after success instead of succumbing to his fear of failure.
+He turned to the power of positive thinking, which encouraged him to go after success instead of succumbing to his fear of failure.

 Positive thinking can make or break an individual.
-Your thoughts affect your actions, which translates into whether or not you succeed in your field, the quality of your personal relationships and how you view the world at large.
-The power of positive thinking can’t be understated, but luckily, you can get into the habit of thinking positively if you set your mind to it.
+Your thoughts affect your actions.
+Your actions, in turn, translate into whether or not you succeed in your field, as well as influence the quality of your personal relationships and how you view the world at large.
+Positive thinking can’t be understated, but it’s also not an insurmountable skill to achieve.
+You can learn how to think positively if you set your mind to it.

 Take control of your state

 Have you noticed that when you’re having a bad day, your body language shows it?
 You slump over in your chair, you have a hard time making eye contact with others and do things like cross your arms when you’re feeling uncomfortable.
 This is not a powerful stance; it tells those around you that you are uneasy, angry or sad and want to be left alone.
 This creates a feedback loop as your own poor posture reinforces your poor mindset.